codedragon/code_reviews/slides.md

 # Outline
 * Mental Models
-* The trials of code reviews
+* What Makes Code Reviews Hard
-* But, why?
+* But, Why?
-* About Failure
+* What the Science Says About Failure
-* Making Code Reviews better
+* Making Code Reviews Better

 # Outline
 * <span style="background-color: #E3A95B">Mental Models</span>
-* The trials of code reviews
+* What Makes Code Reviews Hard
-* But, why?
+* But, Why?
-* About Failure
+* What the Science Says About Failure
-* Making Code Reviews better
+* Making Code Reviews Better